How Do Multilingual Language Models Remember Facts?

-First, we analyze the pairs of examples with \(\{= \mathcal{L}, \neq r, \neq s\}\).\footnote{For example, \(r_p,s_p=\)``The capital of France is'' and \(r_c,s_c=\)``The language spoken in Germany is''.
-Then, \(o_{r_p,s_c}=\) Berlin and \(o_{r_c,s_p}=\)French.} We study $\sim$1000 examples for which \mpararel{} has the objects \(o_{r_c,s_p}\) and \(o_{r_p,s_c}\).\footnote{The total number of examples that have different spellings when checking for \(o_{r_p,s_c}\) is 984 (994) in \xglm{} (\mtfive{}), and for \(o_{r_c,s_p}\) is 974 (990).} We present the prediction results in Figure~\ref{fig:en_all_diff_results}, with corresponding probability plots in Figure~\ref{fig:en_all_diff_results_probs}.
-We observe that the relation information is propagated to the last token representation by layer 13 in \xglm{} and layer 16 in \mtfive{}, since the patching at that point starts producing the object corresponding to the relation in the patch \(o_{r_p,s_c}\).
-By layer 22 in \xglm{} and layer 18 in \mtfive{}, we observe that the object has been fully extracted and is encoded within the last token representation, as predictions from these layers correspond to \(o_{r_p,s_p}\).
-Layer 22 in \xglm{} aligns with the first attention peak in the extraction rate of English (Figure \ref{fig:xglm_extraction_rates_per_language}), and layer 18 in \mtfive{} matches the first cross-attention peak (Figure \ref{fig:mt5_extraction_rates_per_language}).
-This shows that the extraction measured by the vocabulary projection indeed represents the point at which the object is extracted and encoded in the last token representation.
+We present the prediction results in Figure~\ref{fig:en_all_diff_results} and the probability plots in Figure~\ref{fig:en_all_diff_results_probs}.
+An increase in the green curve indicates that relation information becomes available in the last token representation, as patching at that layer produces \(o_{r_p,s_c}\)---the object corresponding to the relation in the patch example.
+When the green curve declines and the blue curve rises, the object has been fully extracted and encoded in the last token, since predictions now yield \(o_{r_p,s_p}\) and are no longer influenced by \(c\).
+These transitions align with peaks in the extraction rate for English (Figure \ref{fig:xglm_extraction_rates_per_language}-\ref{fig:mt5_extraction_rates_per_language}).
+This confirms that extraction, as measured by the vocabulary projection, marks the point where the object is both available and encoded in the last token representation.